duckdb/duckdb-web/_posts/2021-08-26-external-sorting.md

 <img src="/images/blog/sorting/heap_swizzled.svg" alt="Pointers are 'swizzled': replaced by offsets" title="DuckDB's 'swizzled' row layout heap"/>

 The pointers to the subsequent string values are also overwritten with an 8-byte relative offset, denoting how far this string is offset from the start of the row in the heap (hence every `stringA` has an offset of `0`: It is the first string in the row).
-Using relative offsets within rows rather than absolute offsets is very useful during merge sort, as these relative offsets stay constant, and do not need to be updated when a row is copied.
+Using relative offsets within rows rather than absolute offsets is very useful during sorting, as these relative offsets stay constant, and do not need to be updated when a row is copied.

 When the blocks need to be scanned to read the sorted result, we "unswizzle" the pointers, making them point to the string again.